Christianity in Houston: LGBT churches

 Some Christian churches accept members of the LGBT community.
 In 2008 Reverend Dwayne Johnson, the pastor of the Resurrection Metropolitan Community Church, a church in Timbergrove Manor, near the Houston Heights, stated that there were about 15-20 openly gay Christian clergy members in Houston.

 Resurrection Metropolitan's main service group is the LGBT community.
 In 1980 the pastor was gay, and almost all of the congregation was LGBT.
 In December 2010 Reverend Harry Knox, a pro-LGBT activist, became the leader of the Resurrection Metropolitan.
 In 2011 Resurrection Metropolitan had 850 members.

 In 1995, Grace Evangelical Lutheran Church began accepting LGBT members and became a "Reconciling in Christ" Lutheran church; it was founded in 1922.
 In 2008, Rene Garcia, a member of the Evangelical Lutheran Church in America (ELCA), stated that she estimated that 40% of the members identified themselves as LGBT, with many of them coming from other Christian denominations such as Missouri Synod Lutheranism and Roman Catholicism.

 Over the years a number of Evangelical/Pentecostal LGBT affirming churches have also ministered to the Houston Community.
 Community Gospel Church began in the early 1980s and served the community until 2012, with about 150 members at its height.
 In 2012, Gateway of Hope Church was birthed as a Pentecostal/Word of Faith, Spirit Filled, Word Based, Jesus Centered fellowship meeting off of Dacoma Street and Hempstead Highway and is pastored by Pastor Sven Verbeet.
 Founded in 2010, Living Mosaic Christian Church pastored by Rev. Jason Wood meets at the Montrose Counseling Center.

 In 2008, pro-LGBT activist Jay Bakker argued that Joel Osteen, pastor of Lakewood Church, should speak out in favor of the LGBT community, and invited him to join his group in a picnic.

+There is one pro-LGBTQ church on the west side of the metropolitan area, First Christian Church (FCC) Katy.